FredericGariepy/LighthouseLabs/PKM/W4/D5/Project/Workflow/scratchpad.md

 Automatic Global Log-Out:Force log out of the compromised email account and potentially other associated accounts across different services.
 Change of Permissions: owngrade permissions or restrict access to sensitive information and resources associated with the compromised email accoun
 Change of Authentication Credentials multi-factor authentication (MFA)

+Use the check boxes:
+- [ ] unchecked
+- [x] checked
 #### Stage: Detection and Analysis
 1. From Human or/and System detection sources, determine whether an incident has occurred.

 1.1.
 Gather the reported email.
-Quickly analyze the email for precursors and indicators of [Phishing](https://www.getcybersafe.gc.ca/en/resources/real-examples-fake-emails) or otherwise.
+Quickly analyze the email for precursors and indicators of [Phishing](https://www.getcybersafe.gc.ca/en/resources/real-examples-fake-emails).
 On the email, look for:
-- Spoofed email address
+- [ ] Spoofed email address
-- Pressures for action, deadlines, rewards
+- [ ] Pressures for action, deadlines, rewards
-- Vague, typos, non-direct refferences, inconsistency On the potential victim machine, look for:
+- [ ] Vague, typos, non-direct refferences, inconsistency
+On the potential victim machine, look for:
-- Unsual processes, behaviours, CPU use, Bandwidth use
+- [ ] Unsual processes, behaviours, CPU use, Bandwidth use

 1.2.
-As an [Intake Analyst](https://github.com/FredericGariepy/LighthouseLabs/blob/main/PKM/W4/D3/Intake%20Analyst.md) open a ticket for a potential Phishing attack.

-1.3.
 Extract (embedded) URLs from email content.
 Resolve the URLs to IPs.
 Check for IP reputation.
 - [x] Mark ‘true positive’ if bad and escalate the collected information

+1.2.
+As an [Intake Analyst](https://github.com/FredericGariepy/LighthouseLabs/blob/main/PKM/W4/D3/Intake%20Analyst.md) open a ticket for a potential Phishing attack, attack collected informaiton.

 1.4 Query the email server, find other correlated emails with the reported email.